Hydraulic Cylinder Rebuild Guide | Thompson Tractor

 1. Remove worn or damaged seals and replace them with new ones.
 Ensure a proper fit to prevent leaks.

-2. Restore a rod’s functionality using a hydraulic press to straighten it and a polish machine to remove any imperfections.
+2. Restore a rod’s functionality by using a hydraulic press to straighten it and a polishing machine to remove any imperfections.

 3. Ensure the piston moves smoothly by removing any scoring or rust from the cylinder walls.